bayersglassey/bagblog/entries/2025/jul/irreversible_chess.md

 ...meaning that for instance a knight is worth 3 pawns, or a queen 3 knights, etc.
+To be clear, this "points system" is not part of the rules of chess, and is only a way to estimate whether a given trade might be worthwhile.
+But context is everything: the true worth of a piece comes from whether it can prevent your opponent from checkmating you, or help you to checkmate your opponent.
+Therefore, if you have a pawn in a position from which it can checkmate the enemy king, then that pawn is not worth "1 point", it is worth the entire game.
+However, if it's not yet clear to you how either player might deliver checkmate, then the "point system" may be a useful way to help you make decisions about which of your pieces to give up in exchange for taking an opposing piece, or protecting one of your own.

-In our variant, we have already seen that the rook is likely "worth" much less then in regular chess.
+In our variant, we have already seen that the rook is likely "worth" much less then in regular chess, since it is unable to move away from the side of the board, and can therefore only indirectly affect pieces on the rest of the board.
-But... does this system of assigning values to each piece even make sense in our variant?
+But... does this system of assigning a single estimated value to each piece even make sense in our variant?
 It is typically used to decide whether to make a trade, or to assign a "value" to a given board position as a whole.
 But consider the following fragment of a position:

     ..♔.